 How to Display Your Instant Film Unprotected

-Displaying your images isn’t a common method to view instant filmOpens in a new tab., mainly due to it causing film to fade and become brittle over time.
+Displaying your images isn’t a common method to view instant film, mainly due to it causing film to fade and become brittle over time.
 However, some people enjoy the short term joy of the picture and don’t wish to preserve them over a long time.

 Try a Garland Frame